 It still flatters, excites, and motivates me when a more influential blogger graces me with a comment, like Dainis Graveris, the founder of 1stWebDesigner.com, did not long ago:

 Little he knew that I vied for his attention when I first started out online by leaving comments on his blog, trying to connect with him, other writers, and readers of 1stWebDesigner.

 However, my comments never saw the light of day on his blog.

-Or any other of these great blogs I like to read to keep up with what’s going on around the blogosphere in general, or SEO specifically:
+Or any other great blogs I liked to read to keep up with the latest in the blogosphere:

 …two of Neil Patel’s blogs: